MicrosoftDocs/CommunityToolkit/docs/maui/markup/extensions/bindable-object-extensions.md

 ### BindSwipeGesture

-The following example demonstrates how to create a `SwipeGestureRecognizer` that requires `SwipeDirection.Up` for its `SwipeDirection` and a minumum 200-point distance for its `Threshold`, then attach it to a `Label` and bind it to an `ICommand` in our ViewModel:
+The following example demonstrates how to create a `SwipeGestureRecognizer` that requires `SwipeDirection.Up` for its `SwipeDirection` and a minumum 200-point distance for its `Threshold`, then attach it to a `Label` and bind it to an `ICommand` property called _SwipeCommand_ in our ViewModel:

 ```cs
 new Label()